-The cannabinoids in weed react to the cannabinoids that our bodies produce naturally and stimulate certain areas.
-Those areas include, but are not limited to, our memory, pain, and appetite.
-Munchies is a byproduct of the stimulation of our appetite.
-The munchies can affect any person that consumes cannabis orally and many welcome it.
-The reason we get munchies is simple; THC stimulates the part of your brain controlling your appetite.
+Munchies are a byproduct of the stimulation of our appetite.
+The munchies can affect any person that consumes cannabis, and many welcome it.
+The reason we get munchies is simple: THC stimulates the part of your brain controlling your appetite.
 There is also evidence that displays how THC stimulates the ghrelin hormone, which makes you hungry.
-The food smells better, it tastes better and you’ll want to eat all of it.
+The food smells better, it tastes better, and you’ll want to eat all of it.

 The Munchies Can Speed Up Metabolism